KhiopsML/khiops-doc/docs/api-docs/kdic/math-rules.md

 Numerical Index()
 ```

-Integer index related to the line number of the current record from a data file (start at 1).
+Integer index related to the line number of the current record from a data file (start at 1 for the first line).

+In the case of in-memory instances created by [`Instance Building Rules`](../kdic/instance-building-rules-introduction.md), there is no corresponding record in a data file.
+In this case, the index is local to the current main instance, starting at 1 for each data path of the built instances.

+In the special case of [`External table`](../kdic/dictionary-files.md#external-tables), the index starts at 1 for the entire set of all main external instances.

 ## Random